mattsteadman/SICP/notes/Notes for 1.1.md

 For procedures that can be modeled using the substitution model, these two evaluation orders will produce the same value.

-Note that if a formal parameter appears multiple times in an operator body, it will have to be evaluated for each time it appears if we are using normal-order evalutation.
-This is one reason to prefer application-order evaluation.
+Note that if a formal parameter appears multiple times in an operator body, it will have to be evaluated for each time it appears if we are using normal-order evaluation.
+This is one reason to prefer applicative-order evaluation.

 ###1.1.6 Conditional Expressions and Predicates###